chrisl8/ArloBot/README.md

 Once your robot is built, you can use this package.

 ## Requirements ##
+## Operating System ##
-Arlobot operates on ROS Noetic which requires Ubuntu *20.04 LTS*.
+Arlobot operates on ROS Jazzy which requires Ubuntu *24.04 LTS*.

+This repository is built around running on a Raspberry Pi 4 with Ubuntu Server 24.04 LTS, which is also what [ROS2 requires](https://docs.ros.org/en/jazzy/How-To-Guides/Installing-on-Raspberry-Pi.html).

-If you put a fresh copy of Ubuntu 18.04 LTS on your robot's laptop then you can use the installation script below.
+If you put a fresh copy of Ubuntu Server 24.04 LTS on your robot's Raspberry Pi then you can use the installation script below.

+You can use Desktop instead of Server if you want, but Server will save memory by not running a desktop environment.
+This is your choice of course, but I'm using Server.

+I suggest using the [Raspberry Pi Imager](https://www.raspberrypi.com/software/) to write the Ubuntu image to your SD card.

+I suggest setting a hostname, a user and password and your WiFi.
+The setup script and instructions should work with whatever non-root user you set up.
+My username is `chrisl8` so anytime you see that you can substitute your own.

 ## Install
 There is a script to install everything.
 Run:

 ```
-bash <(wget -qO- --no-cache -o /dev/null https://raw.githubusercontent.com/chrisl8/ArloBot/noetic/setup-noetic.sh)
+bash <(wget -qO- --no-cache -o /dev/null https://raw.githubusercontent.com/chrisl8/ArloBot/noetic/setup-jazzy.sh)
 ```

 Be sure to read the instructions that the script will print at the end about editing the config files in `~/.arlobot/`